Swathi5sg/3-tier-application/README.md

 # 3-tier-application
-This is example for 3-tier application which involves applications like posgres as database, redmine as app-server and nginx as web-server.
+This is a 3-tier application example which involves applications like posgres as database, redmine as app-server and nginx as web-server.

 Here we are using docker-compose to deploy all the 3 applications.